cantaloupe-project/cantaloupe/README.md

 ImageMagick is not known for being particularly fast or efficient.
 Performance degrades and memory usage increases as image size increases.
 Large amounts of RAM and fast storage help.

+The ImageMagickProcessor requires ImageMagick to be installed, as well as its PDF and JPEG2000 delegates.

 # Resolvers